thejqs/plcb/README.md

 There was this wine.
 The only store in Pennsylvania that carried it was 60 miles away.

 I knew this because Pennsylvania is a control state when it comes to adult beverages.
 It hires the administrative and retail employees, it selects the products, it stores and ships them, it controls point-of-sale transactions.
-If you know what you want, it's relatively easy to search for it.
+If you know specifically what you want, it's relatively easy to search for it.

 But not everyone does.
 And the Pennsylvania Liquor Control Board's search interfaces are -- let's go with "not good."